dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 (see the [current state alternative](#the-current-state) for an example), unknowingly using an impure callback as an argument to a functional will result in an unexpected overload resolution, but no compile error.
-Stating one's expectations about the callback, is the *only* way to solve the problem.
+Stating one's expectations about the callback, is the *only* way to solve the problem, no matter if the proposed changes are implemented or not.

+### Regarding Contravariant Overloading

+To the author, there is no language known to allow contravariant parameter overloading.

+One language that comes close having a syntax allowing for it, is Visual Basic .NET:
+A method that implements an interface method needs an `Implements` clause stating the interface and method to target.
+This even allows naming the method differently than in the interface.

+Overriding with contravariant parameters has been discussed on the forums as well.
+Although hardly mentioned,
+it is almost a necessity for the proposed changes to interact with method overriding in the expected way.
-Walter Bright is not opposed to contravariant parameters as he stated in a comment to [issue 3075](https://issues.dlang.org/show_bug.cgi?id=3075).
+As far as the author knows, Walter Bright is not opposed to contravariant parameters as he stated in a comment to [issue 3075](https://issues.dlang.org/show_bug.cgi?id=3075).

 ## Description